 |Malla||Kusinara||Deoria, Uttar Pradesh||Buddhist texts like the Anguttara Nikaya and Jain scriptures and the Mahabharata make a note of this.
 Malla used to be a republic.
 Kusinara, its capital was a famous city located in what is now Deoria, Uttar Pradesh in India.|

 There are seven features or main constituents of Mahajanapadas of India.
 They are listed below:

 - Fortified City

-Political Structure Of Sixteen Mahajanapadas
+Political Structure of the Sixteen Mahajanapadas

 - Many states in ancient India had monarchical forms, but some of them, known as Ganas or Sanghas, had republic forms of governance.
-In ancient oligarchies known as Ganasanghas, the king was chosen and oversaw affairs of state with the aid of a council.
+In ancient oligarchies known as Ganasanghas, the king was chosen and oversaw affairs of the state with the aid of a council.
 Vajji was a well-known Mahajanapada who presided over the Sangha system of government.

 - The founders of Buddhism and Jainism came from republican nations.

 - There was a capital in each Mahajanapada.